j-miskill/ai-project/README.md

 # ai-project
 This is a repository for our AI project for Spring 2024.
 The authors are jcm4bsq, hhn9vn, ata8w, and

-Testing for push/pull priveleges